Dianeod/docs-1/docs/wp/disaster-floods/index.md

 -	`dictionary of models that are being used`

-The dictionary of models, consisted of XGBoost and a random forest model, with varying hyper-parameters for each model.
+The dictionary of models consisted of XGBoost and a random forest model, with varying hyper-parameters for each model.

 ```q
 q)build_model:{[Xtrain;ytrain;dict]